-The thing is, social proof works.
+The thing is, testimonials and social proof work.
 Studies show nearly 70 percent of online consumers look at a review prior to making a purchase and reviews are 12-times more trusted than product descriptions and sales copy from manufacturers.

-But, weak social proof can harm your conversion rates.
+But, weak reviews can harm your conversion rates.

 Pro Tip: Use exact numbers in your testimonials if you can.
 This works due to a principle in psychology known as Ambiguity Aversion, which states that humans prefer known risks over unknown risks (i.e. we like to know what we’re getting into).
 Robbie Richards does this well on his blog.